 Themes: Innovation and collaboration

-Dedicated to experimentation and instruction, MIT.nano represents one of the largest commitments to research in MIT’s history.
-The facility will carry the last two decades of nanoscale characterization and investigation into new realms of application and discovery.
+Dedicated to experimentation and instruction, MIT.nano is a research game-changer that will dramatically advance nanotechnology into new realms of application and discovery.

 Themes and priorities

 Occupying the footprint of Building 12 just steps from the Infinite Corridor at the heart of campus, the MIT.nano facility is designed to support the activities of more than 2,000 MIT faculty and researchers as they design and manipulate materials, organisms, and devices at the nanoscale (one billionth of a meter).

 “MIT.nano has arrived on campus at the dawn of the Nano Age,” says Vladimir Bulović, the Fariborz Maseeh Professor in Emerging Technology and founding director of MIT.nano.
 “In the decades ahead, its open-access facilities for nanoscience and nanoengineering will equip our community with instruments and processes that can further harness the power of nanotechnology in service to humanity’s greatest challenges.”

 Constructed with soaring glass facades and powerful air-exchange systems, the facility houses two levels of connected clean room spaces, an instrumentation floor, chemistry labs, prototyping labs, and the unique virtual-reality and visualization Immersion Lab.
 Its ultrastable basement level is anchored by a 5-million-pound slab of concrete and is dedicated to electron microscopes and other exquisitely sensitive imaging and measurement tools.